rlipsc/polymorph/README.md

 ### Matching run time `ComponentTypeId`

 The `caseComponent` template creates a case statement to handle all components from a run time `ComponentTypeId`.
-This template includes templates to allow generic code to perform type specific actions with dynamic component types such as in `ComponentList`.
+Within a `caseComponent` block the details of a component's type can be accessed with various templates.
+This allows code to perform type specific actions with dynamic component types such as in `ComponentList`.

 Note: